 Day 13 – Tolbachik base to roadhead

 Trek across lava fields down to the base of Tolbachik to the roadhead and be picked up by 6×6 truck.
 Drive to Kozyrevsk.

-Drive to Yelizovo (about 10 hours), stay at guesthouse.
-Dinner at guesthouse.
+Drive to Yelizovo (about 10 hours so potentially a late arrival), overnight and dinner at guesthouse.